Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 1. Debit/Credit card (processed through PayPal).

-Registrants cancelling after October 1, 2019 will not receive a refund.
+Registrants cancelling with seven days of the event will not receive a refund.
 The refund and cancellation policy will not be waived.
 Registration fees may be transferred to another individual; the invoice for the new registration will be revised to reflect the new registrant's name.

 If the registrant is unable to attend, and is not in a position to transfer his/her place to another person or to another event, then the following refund arrangements apply: